macmoonshine/bienvenue-serial/README.md

 # Bienvenue Serial

-"Bienvenue Serial" is a bridge between WLAN and serial port running on ESP8266.
+is a bridge between WLAN and serial interface running on the ESP8266.

 I have developed it to be able to address a Woodpecker CNC control via WLAN.
 However, it should also be able to address other circuits via the RxTx interface.

 ## Installation